• Tests

 Scientists believe that genes don’t significantly contribute to blood pressure issues, suggesting that lifestyle changes (like switching up the diet or cultivating the oral and gut microbiome) could prove most impactful in maintaining blood pressure.

-Consider probiotics*: Researchers found that taking probiotics helped balance the gut microbiome and optimize the blood pressure of rats with elevated blood pressure.
-Similarly, people with elevated blood pressure who drank milk fermented with beneficial bacteria improved their health.
-Results were more significant when people took supplements with a greater variety of species and for a period of at least eight weeks.
+Researchers found that taking probiotics helped balance the gut microbiome and optimize the blood pressure of rats.*1 Similarly, people who drank milk fermented with beneficial bacteria improved their health.* Results were more significant when people took supplements with a greater variety of species and for a period of at least eight weeks.
 To experience these benefits, investigate with your doctor whether probiotics could benefit you.

 Resources: